 One such gene is CARD11, which carries the information to make a protein that is necessary for the proper functioning of lymphocytes.
 Lymphocytes are immune cells that protect the body from infections.

-Another gene that plays a role in the development of eczema is KIF3A, which codes for a protein involved in protein transport and cell signaling.
+Another gene that plays a role in the development of eczema is KIF3A, which codes for a protein involved in protein binding and transport.
 A 2020 study found that genetic variation in KIF3A may increase the risk of developing atopic eczema.
 This is due to the skin barrier becoming weakened and water loss from the skin.

 Another gene that may contribute to the development of eczema is FLG.
 This gene codes for profilaggrin, which produces the protein filaggrin.
 This protein plays a role in the maintenance of the skin barrier and skin hydration.

 There is a strong association between mutations in the FLG gene and the development of atopic eczema.
-Between 20–30% of people with atopic eczema have an FLG gene mutation.
-Researchers have identified 40 FLG mutations in people with atopic eczema.
-Atopic eczema is usually more severe in people who have mutations in both copies of the FLG gene.
+Between 20–30% of people with eczema have an FLG gene mutation.
+Researchers have identified 40 FLG mutations in people with eczema.
+Eczema is usually more severe in people who have mutations in both copies of the FLG gene.

-Eczema affects an estimated 30% of the United States population.
+Eczema affects an estimated 30% of the U.S. population.
 Eczema normally manifests before the age of 5 in 70% of cases.
 It is currently unknown what exactly causes eczema.
 However, researchers believe that a combination of genes and environmental triggers is responsible.

 Environmental and biological factors can also cause eczema.
 For example, stress or smoking tobacco are among the things that can cause a type of eczema called dyshidrotic eczema.

-Other factors that may increase the risk for atopic eczema include:
+Other factors that may increase the risk for eczema include:

 • air pollutants